Adroiti/docs-for-code-review-tools/checkstyle-CustomImportOrder.md

 Checks that the groups of import declarations appear in the order specified by the user.
 If there is an import but its group is not specified in the configuration such an import should be placed at the end of the import list.

-Examples section contains examples that work with default formatter configurations of Eclipse, IntelliJ IDEA and NetBeans

 ## Examples

 To configure the check so that it matches default Eclipse formatter configuration (tested on Kepler and Luna releases):